Stack machine: Stack storage

 Some stack machines have a stack of limited size, implemented as a register file.
 The ALU will access this with an index.
 A large register file uses a lot of transistors and hence this method is only suitable for small systems.
 A few machines have both an expression stack in memory and a separate register stack.
 In this case, software, or an interrupt may move data between them.
-Some machines have a stack of unlimited size, implemented as an array in RAM, which is cached by some number "top of stack" address registers to reduce memory access.
+Some machines have a stack of unlimited size, implemented as an array in RAM, which is cached by some number of "top of stack" address registers to reduce memory access.
 Except for explicit "load from memory" instructions, the order of operand usage is identical with the order of the operands in the data stack, so excellent prefetching can be accomplished easily.

 Consider X+1.
 It compiles to Load X; Load 1; Add.
 With a stack stored completely in RAM, this does implicit writes and reads of the in-memory stack: